stashapp/Stash-Docs/docs/installation/synology.md

 ### Python

-Prepare a python environment (for scrapers and plugins)
+Prepare a Python environment (for scrapers and plugins)

 ```bash
 python3.11 -m ensurepip --Update